pip-services/pip-services-docs/content/en/golang/commons/reflect/recursive_object_writer.md

 #### CopyProperties
-Copies content of one object to another object by recursively reading all properties from source object and then recursively writing them to destination object.
+Copies content of one object to another object by recursively reading all properties from a source object and then recursively writing them to a destination object.

 > (c *TRecursiveObjectWriter) CopyProperties(dest interface{}, src interface{})

-- **dest**: interface{} - a destination object to write properties to.
+- **dest**: interface{} - destination object to write properties to.
-- **src**: interface{} - a source object to read properties from
+- **src**: interface{} - source object to read properties from

 #### SetProperties
-Recursively sets values of some (all) object and its subobjects properties.
+Recursively sets values of some (all) object's and its subobjects' properties.

 The object can be a user defined object, map or array.
 Property values correspondently are object properties,